Ringrot sat on a stool in the meagre shade of his buttress.

-He held onto his halberd with one hand to stop himself fall off the stool, but he couldn't stop himself falling asleep.
+He grasped his halberd to stop himself falling off the seat, but he couldn't stop himself falling asleep.

-The sun was intolerable at the top of the castle and his was the very last door of the whole vast carbuncle.
+The sun was intolerable at the top of the castle and his was the very last door to guard of the whole vast carbuncle.

-A thousand privvy doors inside and out, the castle sat atop a massive edifice looming over the tiny village far below like a drunken giant loosening it's belt.
+A thousand privvy doors inside and out, the castle sat atop a massive edifice looming over the tiny village far below like a drunken giant loosening his belt.

-Pindrop's door lead to the last lavatory at the very top, the final chance to take a piss before the clouds hit you in the face like a mop.
+Ringrot's door lead to the last lavatory at the summit, the final chance to take a piss before the clouds hit you in the face like a wet mop.

-A single stone gargoyle kept him company, across whom the sewage would have run and tumbled far down below over the spattered rooves of the village.
+A single stone gargoyle kept him company on the ledge, across which the sewage would have run and tumbled far down below over the spattered rooves of the village.

-It would have been the gargoyle's great pleasure to let King Gogu's thick royal urine burble over its granite back and cascade like a yellow waterfall to the distant depths, but the King had never relieved himself this far up at the castle's peak.
+It would have been the gargoyle's great pleasure to let King Gugo's thick royal urine burble over it's granite back and cascade like a yellow waterfall to the distant depths, but the King had never relieved himself this far up at the castle's peak.
 Not once.

-Indigestion was Gogu's bane and the pain stopped him dead wherever he was in his fastness.
-He had never set foot on the upper floor, his billious gut a bag of lizards screaming for relief there and then, a salve of two distinct halves.
-Slowly chewing a bucketful of chalk and taking an enormous pee, occasionally punctuated by a eye-watering dump, which the villagers in the vale dreaded more than anything.
+Indigestion was Gugo's bane and the pain stopped him dead wherever he was in his fastness.
+He had never set foot on the final floor, his billious gut a bag of lizards screaming for relief there and then, which came as a salve of two distinct halves: first, slowly chewing a bucketful of chalk and second, taking an enormous pee, occasionally punctuated by an eye-watering dump, which the villagers in the vale dreaded more than anything.

-Failure to do any of these when King Gogu came by would technically result in an unspeakable punishment of the worst possible kind.
-No sentry had ever had to face the King's wrath, as the castle was a palace of pristine piss-pots waiting for that royalist of flushes.
+Failure to do any of these when King Gugo came by would technically result in an unspeakable punishment of the worst possible kind.
+No sentry had ever had to face the King's wrath, as the castle was a palace of pristine piss-pots waiting for that royallest of flushes.

-Sometimes they flew as far as the cloud-kissed tower, where Pindrop sat and landed on his miserable gargoyle, licking their wet wings and sticking their tongues out at it and the doorman, who never took offence and responded in kind, bearing his hairy pallid arse with a hearty chuckle.
+Sometimes they flew as far as the cloud-kissed tower, where Ringrot sat and landed on his miserable gargoyle, licking their wet wings and sticking their tongues out at the doorman, who never took offence and responded in kind, bearing his hairy pallid arse with a hearty chuckle.

-Laughing so loudly up there in the Gods, Pindrop nearly always fell over the edge of the ledge to the bastions far below, no doubt passing hundreds of bare-arsed sentries on the way down.
+Laughing so loudly up there in the Gods, Ringrot nearly always fell over the edge of the ledge to the bastions far below, no doubt passing hundreds of bare arsed sentries on the way down.
 It was a sobering thought and he vowed to keep his wits about him when those pesky flying mice came to visit in the future.

-Alas, worse than that, they remained the only family who never seen the King never mind his arse.
+Alas, worse than that, they remained the only family who never seen the King at all, never mind his arse.
 Not once.
 Never.
-It was to their undying shame that they had never clapped eyes the Gogu.
+It was to their undying shame that they had never clapped eyes on Gugo.
 Anyone could turn up and claim to be him.

-Which alas, is just what happened one frightfully snowy night in late December, when an abundant and portly and extremely jocular fellow landed on Pindrop's ledge, wearing finery in crimson with trims of white fur and a huge red cap.
+Which alas, is just what happened one frightfully snowy night in late December, when an abundant, portly and extremely jocular fellow landed on Ringrot's ledge, wearing finery in crimson with trims of white fur and a huge red cap.

 Holding his gut he moaned to high heaven.

 Perchance kind sir, on this dreadful eve, should you have a lavatory free.
-I am terribly off course from my normal route and my insides are playing hide and seek.
-I have eaten a thousand turkeys and a thousand geese.
+I am terribly off-course from my festal route and my insides are playing hide and seek.
+I have eaten a thousand turkeys and a thousand geese, mince pies and egg nog.

-Assuming, quite naturally, that this huge individual was King Gogu himself, stumbling at last upon his humble commode, the perfected rite was put immediately into practice.
+Assuming, quite naturally, that this huge individual was King Gugo himself, stumbling at last upon his humble commode, the perfected rite was put immediately into effect.

 Mother!
 The Chalk!

 The Scarlet giant gulped down the powder, but it did no good.
-He was already full of bones, which clattered out into the pot like a massive long and tapered fox stool, white, dry and powdery.
-There was no way it was rolling over the wincing gargoyle, so Pindrop's wife chopped it up and stored it temporarily in her spare pales.
+He was already full of bones and pressing like a steam hammer, which powdered out into the thunderpot like a massive long and tapered fox stool, white, dry and flaky.
+There was no way it was rolling over the wincing gargoyle, so Ringrot's wife chopped it up and stored it temporarily in her spare pales.

 The porcine chuckler gave his thanks and promised to return the following year on the very same night and suddenly he was gone, as if lifted away in the blizzard.